larsrh/website/_articles/scala-matsuri.md

 > From the small amount of information I’ve been able to obtain, the Benten-Kutsu cave is thought to have been used by Kobo Daishi and that he carved the small statue of Benzaiten with 8 arms located in the adjacent Benten-do Hall himself while in seclusion there during the 9th century.

-While strolling around the area and visiting some other places in the vicinity, I picked some random food places for small items so that I could try a variety of dishes.
-Needless to say, I did not try the _Kebab Bento_ crossover abomination that was offered on Hase's touristy main street.

 <div class="row mt-3 mb-3">
   {% include article_picture.html src="kamakura-station" text="People standing in line waiting for the Enoshima Electric Railway" %}
   {% include article_picture.html src="hydrangea" text="Lots of Hydrangea" %}